kylescotshank/IntroToNCBIandBLAST/README.md

 </kbd>
 </p>

 You're now looking at a specific gene in the *Wolbachia* genome - one that is often used as a [DNA Barcode](http://www.barcodeoflife.org/content/about/what-dna-barcoding) to identify different strains of *Wolbachia*.
 Towards the bottom of this screen, underneath the *Reference assmembly* area, click FASTA.
-Copy and paste the FASTA sequence.
-It should look something like this.
+Copy and paste the NCBI Reference Sequence (NC_002978.6) It should look something like this.

 <p align="center">
 <kbd>